 The love for Spaghetti Squash

-It has never been easier to enjoy healthy fall foods.
+Enjoying healthy fall foods is so easy!
 They provide a variety of immune boosting nutrients.
 Spaghetti squash is a strong source of Vitamin A and C, potassium, and Omega-3’s.
 Of course, my favorite way to eat this is a play on traditional spaghetti.

 Here’s one method for preparing the squash for spaghetti: